psyb0t/safe-transmission/README.md

 # safe-transmission

 Welcome to **safe-transmission**, the ultimate fusion of security and torrenting, designed for the gritty streets of the cyberpunk future.
 This Docker image mashes together OpenVPN, Transmission, and Nginx, creating a fortified fortress for your torrent traffic.
-With built-in HTTP basic authentication, you can fend off those pesky netrunners, and optional VPN routing ensures your tracks are covered.
+With built-in optional rate-limited HTTP basic authentication, you can fend off those pesky netrunners, and optional VPN routing ensures your tracks are covered.

 ## Features

 - **Transmission**: The sleek, shadowy BitTorrent client that gets the job done.
 - **OpenVPN**: Encrypt your torrent traffic, because Big Brother is always watching.
 - **Nginx**: Proxy your Transmission web interface with a layer of security that laughs in the face of script kiddies.
+(Rate-limited Basic Auth)
 - **Alpine Linux**: Small, efficient, and secure, just like a well-oiled cyberarm.

 ## Getting Started

 ### Prerequisites

+- Supported architectures:
 - Docker installed on your rig.
-- A VPN configuration file (`config.ovpn`) and optionally an authentication file (`auth.txt`).
+- A VPN configuration file (`.ovpn`) and optionally an authentication file.

 ### Quick Start